ttran9/django-blog-app/README.md

 # Django Blog Tutorial #

-- This video tutorial covered the basics of creating, updating, and deleting posts.
+- This video tutorial covered the basics of pagination.
     -